seal-rg/binflash/README.md

 blocks with zero mask loading, and applies the packed mask only for partial blocks.
 All-False blocks are skipped entirely.

-The dispatch picks tries to autotune tiling, density, gap ratio, and partial fraction measured on the coarse block mask.
+The dispatcher tries to autotune tiling based on density, gap ratio, and partial fraction measured on the coarse block mask.
 Backward uses two passes (dKdV over K-blocks, dQ over Q-blocks) with the same gathered-dispatch machinery.